The Secret Island Of Thassos

 Hidden Gems Off The Beaten Track

 Venture inland up the hills and you’ll discover the prettiest villages which go by an even slower pace of life than the beach towns.
-Further south the hills sing with the hum of a millions bee’s, naturally, since the island’s livelihood is in honey, and olive oil too.
+Further south the hills sing with the hum of a million bee’s, naturally, since the island’s livelihood is in honey, and olive oil too.
 As you approach the villages the hives stand out among the olive groves, lines of wooden boxes painted in rainbow colours, and when you reach habitation old couples sell you their produce from their front steps.
 The squares are Greek by stereotype, full of taverna’s and stray cats and decorated with floral vines to keep the sun off their restaurant terraces.
 I hope I’m replicating a perfect picture of this wonderful island for you but don’t tell everyone because right now it’s just the right level of rustic to holidaymakers which allows for happy locals and amazing memories.

 Where To Eat In Thassos